-There are several mid-infrared color diagnostics that have been employed in the literature to select AGN, starting with the ``Lacy wedge'' \citep{lacy04,lacy07,sajina05}.
-For low redshift galaxies (i.~e.\ $z < 1.3$), which applies to our sample of nearby galaxies, \citet{stern12} show that WISE is able to robustly identify AGN using the more sensitive W1 (3.4 micron) and W2 (4.6 micron) bands alone. \citet{stern12} show that a color cuts of $W1-W2 > 0.8$, 0.7, 0.6, and 0.5 is able to identify AGN with a reliability of 95\%, 85\%, 70\% and 50\%, respectively (see their Figure 6).
-Note that although reliability drops with lower color cut, completeness increases, reaching the 95\% level for $W1-W2 > 0.5$.
-As can be seen in their Figure 2, even the least stringent color cut of $W1-W2 > 0.5$ identifies galaxies in which the AGN fraction is $\geq 50$\% to $z = 0.5$ (note that this fraction changes depending on extinction).
-This means that this color cut only identifies AGN that dominate the emission from their host galaxies.
-For galaxies in which the AGN do not dominate over the host galaxy emission, dilution of the mid-infrared AGN continuum by the host galaxy light can cause bluer $W1-W2$ colors that become indistinguishable from star-forming galaxies.
-In fact, as will be shown in Section~\ref{sec:bptdiag}, a large fraction of the optically identified AGN in the Sloan Digital Sky Survey (SDSS) dwarf galaxy sample of MRBGD have $W1-W2$ colors below this cutoff.
-In our analysis, we use the least stringent color cut of $W1-W2 > 0.5$.
+Several mid-infrared colour diagnostics have been used in the literature to select AGN, starting with the pioneering work of \citep{lacy04,lacy07} and the so-called ``Lacy wedge''.
+For low redshift galaxies (i.e.\ $z < 1.3$), which applies to our sample of nearby galaxies, \citet{stern12} show that WISE is able to robustly identify AGN using the more sensitive W1 (3.4 $\mu$m) and W2 (4.6 $\mu$m) bands alone.
+According to these authors, a colour cut of $W1-W2 > 0.8$, 0.7, 0.6, and 0.5 is able to identify AGN with a reliability of 95\%, 85\%, 70\% and 50\%, respectively.
+Note that although reliability drops with lower colour cut, completeness increases and reaches the 95\% level for $W1-W2 > 0.5$.
+As can be seen in their Figure 2, even the least stringent colour cut of $W1-W2 > 0.5$ identifies galaxies in which the AGN fraction is $\geq 50$\% to $z = 0.5$ (this fraction changes depending on extinction).
+This means that this colour cut only identifies AGN that dominate the emission from their host galaxies.
+For galaxies in which the AGN do not dominate over the host galaxy emission, dilution of the mid-infrared AGN continuum by the host galaxy light can cause bluer $W1-W2$ colours that become indistinguishable from star-forming galaxies.
+In fact, as is shown in Section~\ref{subsec:bptdiag}, a large fraction of the optically identified AGN in the Sloan Digital Sky Survey (SDSS) galaxy samples of MRBGD have $W1-W2$ colours below this cut-off.

-One exception to this color cut is the case of low metallicity and extremely dusty BCDs, which can be found at $W1-W2 \sim 2.0$ \citep{griffith11}.
-The optical line diagnostics of these objects strongly suggests that the dominant mechanisms for the emission of these lines is star formation and not AGN activity.
-However, since these are relativity rare, they may be easily identified and removed from the IR AGN candidate sample.